ksamuk/pixy/docs/arguments.rst

 Below is a list of arguments that pixy accepts.

---version       Print the help message.
+--help       Print the help message.
 --version       Print the pixy version number.
 --stats         Which statistics to calculate from the VCF
                (pi, dxy, and/or fst, separated by spaces)